 Field placement: Houston Food Bank

-Leslie is completing her field work at the Houston Food Bank, where she is conducting an equity organizational assessment to increase understanding of specific areas of growth that can help HFB to become more consistent and aligned with their commitment to a diverse, inclusive, and more equitable workplace.
-She will be adapting the Washington Race Equity & Justice Initiative’s Organizational Assessment to measure Houston Food Bank’s efforts and commitment to racial equity work in the following areas: commitment, organizational culture, recruiting, hiring & retention of a diverse workforce, partnership to communities of color, and application of an anti-racist lens.
-Additionally, Leslie assists the Advocacy Department with other projects like monthly Equity Work Group meetings, a pilot which strives to make the Houston Food Bank a better, more equitable place for everyone.
+Leslie completed her field work at the Houston Food Bank, where she conducted an equity organizational assessment to increase understanding of specific areas of growth that can help HFB to become more consistent and aligned with their commitment to a diverse, inclusive, and more equitable workplace.
+She adapted the Washington Race Equity & Justice Initiative’s Organizational Assessment to measure Houston Food Bank’s efforts and commitment to racial equity work in the following areas: commitment, organizational culture, recruiting, hiring & retention of a diverse workforce, partnership to communities of color, and application of an anti-racist lens.
+Additionally, Leslie assisted the Advocacy Department with other projects like monthly Equity Work Group meetings, a pilot which strives to make the Houston Food Bank a better, more equitable place for everyone.